The Cure: 2019–present: Songs of a Lost World

+In a March 2019 interview with Rolling Stone, Smith revealed that the band recorded 19 songs, several of them lengthy, and planned to release an album later that year.
+He reiterated a 2019 release date in a subsequent July interview with NME, admitting that a few songs needed to be re-recorded in August.
+The year passed with no new studio release, as did the following four years.

-In 2019, the Cure embarked on a 23-date summer tour, consisting mostly of festival performances along with four dates in Sydney, Australia.
+The Cure embarked on a 23-date summer tour, consisting mostly of festival performances along with four dates in Sydney, Australia.
 The final Sydney show on 30 May was live-streamed.
 The band performed at the Austin City Limits Music Festival in October 2019.
 Later that same month, the band issued 40 Live: CURÆTION-25 + Anniversary, a Blu-ray, DVD and CD box set featuring their Meltdown and Hyde Park performances from 2018 in their entireties.

 In interviews in June 2021, Smith referenced the recording of two new Cure albums, saying "One of them's very, very doom and gloom and the other one isn't," and that the recordings have been completed, "I just have to decide who's going to mix them."
 On 15 August 2021, bassist Simon Gallup posted on his social media that he had left the Cure.
 No official statement concerning his departure was made by Smith or the band and Gallup subsequently deleted the post.
 On 14 October 2021, Gallup confirmed that he was still in the band.

 In March 2022, Smith confirmed that the first of the band's two projected new albums would be titled Songs of a Lost World.
 An update was provided in May 2022, when Smith claimed that the album would be released prior to the band's European tour in October 2022.
 This, however, did not happen, as the tour got underway with no new album being released, although new material was performed.
 Perry Bamonte returned to the band for their Lost World tour beginning with their 6 October 2022 concert in Riga, Latvia.
-In March 2023, the Cure announced a 30-date North American tour called Shows of a Lost World, set to take place in May through July, the band's first full United States tour since 2016.
+In March 2023, the Cure announced a 30-date North American leg of the Shows of a Lost World tour, set to take place in May through July, the band's first full United States tour since 2016.
 Smith was outspoken against Ticketmaster's dynamic pricing model and ticket scalpers, setting base prices as low as $20 before fees; he also negotiated with the company to issue partial refunds to fans who were subjected to excessive fees above the list price.